openebs-archive/upgrade/docs/virtual-disk-troubleshoot.md

   ```

 - Update the CSP with correct blockdevice details.
-Replace the old blockdevices with new blockdevices.
+Replace the old blockdevices with new blockdevices and dev links also needs to be updated.
   ```sh
   $ kubectl edit csp cstor-pool-yfn3
   apiVersion: openebs.io/v1alpha1